4ndr34z/shells/README.md

 ### Version 1.3.9
 - Fixed bug when setting port
 - Changed default port to 443
-- Powershell obfuscated even more
+- PowerShell: obfuscated some more

 ### Version 1.3.8
-- Minor changes to the Powershell UDP payload
+- PowerShell: Minor changes to the UDP payload

 ### Version 1.3.7
 - Using only native nc on macOS, because the one on homebrew doesn't work on incoming UDP
-- Added UDP Powershell-payloads
+- PowerShell: Added UDP payloads

 ### Version 1.3.6
-- Added more Powershell-payloads
+- PowerShell: Added more payloads

 ### Version 1.3.5
-- Added some randomization and obfuscation for the Powershell payload
+- PowerShell: Added some randomization and obfuscation for the payload

 ### Version 1.3.4
-- Using UTF8 encoding in Powershell payload
+- PowerShell: Using UTF8 encoding in payload

 ### Version 1.3.3